avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 1. Initialize variable best-score = infinity and an empty matrix as best-result
 2. Start with a random matrix of 1s and 0s representing live and dead cells in Life.
-3. Invert a single cell at a random location (pertrubatipn).
+3. Invert a single cell at a random location (modify).
 4. Create a copy of this matrix.
 5. Run N generations of Game of Life on the matrix
 6. Compute a score of how close the matrix is with the target.